ZackWilde27/FlatOut2-HLSLToSHA/README.md

 - lerp()
 - mad()
 - normalize()*
+- reflect()*
 - saturate()

-*This function uses a work-around that is multiple instructions long, so it's not as efficient as the other ones
+*These functions use work-arounds that are multiple instructions long, so they aren't as efficient as the other ones

 For example:
 ```hlsl